foens/hacking-solutions/2021/bsides/logemall/readme.md

 - `encounters show`.
 Shows the possible encounters for the current map.
 - `encounters hide`.
 Hides the encounters again.
 - `fly <arg>` with `<arg>` being one of: `jade`, `deepblue`, `scarlet`, `teal`, `colour`, `gray` or `orange`.
 Immediatly changes the map.
-- `fight` causes an encounter to happen immediatly with on of the possible encounters for the current map.
+- `fight` causes an encounter to happen immediatly with one of the possible encounters for the current map.

 I had looked into the logic of fighting, but had been focusing on buffer overflows.
 The vulnerability was something else: Look at my reverse engieneered code and see if you can find it: